 Structured to parallel WPI’s normal undergraduate course of study, the four-year program offers flexibility for those with previous military experience and provides an accelerated learning option that allows later entry into the program.
 Monthly stipends, annual book allowances, and a paid summer leadership camp are available.

 The four years of on-campus Army ROTC instruction are designated Military Science (MS) I, II, III, and IV and correspond to freshman, sophomore, junior, and senior years.
 Basic Course comprises the MS I and II years and carries no future military obligation.
 Advanced Course covers the MS III and IV years.
-Contracting to pursue a commission in the U.S. Army is done at the beginning of the Advanced Course or upon receiving an Army ROTC scholarship.
+In order to complete the advance course students must sign a contract with the Army and will incur an eight-year military service obligation.
+Cadets are eligible to contract in the term that an awarded scholarship takes effect or no later than the end of the first semester of the MS3 year.

 For students not able to complete the four-year program before graduation, the two-year program offers two distinct options that accommodate students with and without prior military service.